 Even with online apparel sales projected to rack up double-digit annual percentage gains for the next few years, according to Forrester Research Inc., retailers know they could sell more online if they could satisfy shoppers accustomed to trying on clothes before making a purchase.

 Technology vendors have tried for years to come up with ways to enable consumers to virtually try on apparel, without notable success.
-But a new crop of technologies have emerged in recent years that mimic store dressing rooms or advise consumers on what items are likely to fit them well.
-And, while they're not cheap to deploy, some retailers say these new systems are boosting conversion rates, reducing returns and making online clothes shopping more fun.
+But a new crop of technologies has emerged in recent years that mimic store dressing rooms or advise consumers on what items are likely to fit them well.
+And, while they’re not cheap to deploy, some retailers say these new systems are boosting conversion rates, reducing returns and making online clothes shopping more fun.

 Jeans that fit

 Take Hurley, a clothing brand and retailer that implemented an online try-on application from Embodee to the denim section of its e-commerce site in October 2010.
-On category and product pages, denim shoppers see a large button reading, "See These Jeans On You."
+On category and product pages, denim shoppers see a large button reading, “See These Jeans On You.”
 When clicked, the Embodee application takes a shopper to a page that first asks for height and weight.
-Step two features slider bars and asks for waist, hip and inseam measurements.
+Step two features slider bars and asks for waist, hip, and inseam measurements.

 The final step asks the shopper to select the silhouette of her hips—straight or rounded—and her fit preference—snug, roomy or loose.
 The app then returns images of what she would look like in each of three different sizes of the jeans selected.
 One image shows the model with a color-based scale designating portions of the garment that are loose, snug or tight.
 White parts of the image designate a loose part of the garment where, the application explains, the “fabric barely touches the skin.”
 Red portions are snug: the “fabric touches skin everywhere.”